A little about me

 I graduated from Brown University in the United States with a bachelors degree in two subjects: Anthropology and Economics.
 Although both social science degrees, they could not have been more opposite.
 From value systems to subsistence systems, micro to macro, theory to practice - I remain an eager student of all the different lenses we apply to understand ourselves and the invisible structures around us.
 Today, I am pursuing self-studies in psychology to further my understanding of how individuals and groups operate outside consciousness, and in machine learning to understand how technology can help automate human discovery at scale.

-In my free time, you can find me spinning away in the ceramics studio, or hiking in breathtaking Swiss landscapes.
+In my free time, you can find me spinning away in the ceramics studio, or exploring nature in the PNW.
 I also enjoy live music, traveling, and getting to know people of diverse cultures and perspectives.